-The Precipitron is an electronic air cleaning apparatus used in ventilating and air conditioning systems of industrial plants and commercial establishments to remove soot, smoke, dust, dirt and other air borne particles.
+The Precipitron is an electronic air cleaning apparatus used in ventilating and air conditioning systems of commercial establishments to remove soot, smoke, dust, dirt and other air borne particles.

-Type PC PRECIPITRON cabinet units include facilities for washing off the collected dirt and applying adhesive with movable nozzles which are operated from outside the cabinet.
+Model PF PRECIPITRON cabinet units include facilities for washing off the collected dirt and applying adhesive with movable nozzles which are operated from outside the cabinet.